 Pre (virtual) production

 Increasingly, this traditional pre production phase is being disrupted by virtual production (VP) methods.
-VP uses camera tracking technology and advanced graphics engines to create virtual, interactive objects and environments for film and broadcast.
+VP uses camera tracking technology and advanced graphics engines to create virtual, interactive objects and environments for the film and broadcast industry.
 The BBC, The Weather Channel, and Dutch-broadcaster NEP are just a few organisations to have utilised VP.

 Among the many benefits of this developing technology is that it reduces uncertainty for producers.
 During the pre production phase using VP, the smallest of details can be visualised and settled on; environments, settings, and initial effects can all be prepared at the pre-pro stage.
 This means that producers can start to iterate much earlier than with traditional production methods, saving time (and money) later on.